fjelltopp/meerkat_docs/index.rst

 Welcome to the MEERKAT documentation!
 =========================================

-This documentation describes how to set-up, run and continue develop the Meerkat software for public health surveillance.
+This documentation describes the Meerkat Online Framework for public health surveillance.

 Contents: